Esri/raster-tiles-compactcache/CompactCacheV2.md

 | 56 | 4 | Legacy	| 5 |
 | 60 | 4 | Index Size | 131072 |

 The Slack Space value is a rough measure of the amount of bytes that are part of the bundle but are not used.
 It is used and updated by the ArcGIS cache editing tools.
 The value contained here is not always accurate and should be left as zero.
-The Legacy fields are there to ease the transition from the earlier version of Compact Cache, they should always have the default values.
+The __Legacy__ fields are there to ease the transition from the earlier version of Compact Cache, they should always have the listed values.

 ## Tile Index